What is gout?

 - ask your doctor whether you need to change any medications you take for other health problems.

 Chronic (long term) gout

-After one gout attack you may not have another for months or years, but if your uric acid levels remain high the chances increase, and chronic gout is also more likely.
-In chronic gout the affected joints are persistently painful and the uric acid crystal deposits result in joint damage which can stiffen and limit joint motion.
+After a gout attack you may not have another for months or years.
+However, if your uric acid levels remain high the risk increases, and chronic gout is also more likely.
+In chronic gout the affected joints are persistently painful and the uric acid crystal deposits result in joint damage, which can stiffen and limit joint motion.
 The larger deposits can form tophi (which appear as yellow-white nodules under the skin covering the joints and, sometimes, around the outer ear).

 Am I at risk of developing gout?